59798 in stock

 |Bean size (Sieve)||S16, S18|

-Precipitation, temperature, and humidity have a lot of say in a coffee’s maturation, overall flavor, and quality.
-Many coffee-producing countries are either primed for growing success or use alternative methods to improve their ecosystem.
+Climate factors such as precipitation, temperature, and humidity play a crucial role in shaping a coffee’s maturation, overall flavor, and quality.
+Coffee-producing countries either boast naturally ideal conditions for growth or employ innovative techniques to enhance their ecosystems.

 500m – 800m